-The Housing Executive's COVID-19 Reset Plan outlined the 'Everyone In' approach whereby those who were rough sleeping (including those ineligible for housing assistance) were provided with assistance which sought to minimise the risk of those individuals contracting or spreading COVID-19.
+The Housing Executive's COVID-19 Reset Plan4 outlined the 'Everyone In' approach whereby those who were rough sleeping (including those ineligible for housing assistance) were provided with assistance which sought to minimise the risk of those individuals contracting or spreading COVID-19.
 This assistance is being provided as part of the COVID-19 response via a Memorandum of Understanding (MoU) between the Housing Executive, Department for Communities and Department of Health.
-At the time of publication of the Homelessness Strategy 2022-27 the MoU remains in place as a temporary arrangement until 31st March 2022, with any extension subject to Department of Health Approval.
+At the time of publication of the draft Homelessness Strategy 2022-27 the MoU remains in place as a temporary arrangement.